rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-24.md

 so now is a good time to do a survey of bridges to Rust chains.

+Thise bridges mostly support moving fungible tokens today, and some plan to support NFTs;
+contrasting with general cross-chain communications protocols like [IBC] and [XCMP].

-While the details differ between bridges and chains, it seems that most of these bridges are their own distributed networks, with similar behavior:
+While the details differ between bridges and chains, it seems that many of these bridges are their own distributed networks, with similar behavior:

 - They operate a network of validators.